JonEilers/genomics/docs/source/genome_assembly.rst

 Hybrid genome assembly is the predominate approach these days.
 The majority of recent genome publications use a mix of long read, short read, and hi-c.
 See below for some examples.

-.. note:: :doc:`Hybrid genome assembly of Apostichopus japonicus using Platanus-allee and MaSURCA <assembly/hybrid_assembly/>`
+.. note:: :doc:`Hybrid genome assembly of Apostichopus japonicus using Platanus-allee and MaSURCA <assembly/hybrid_assembly>`
-.. warning:: To-do: `Using Hi-C data to achieve chromosome scale scaffolds using salsa, yahs, 3d-dna and hirise for the Stichopus chloronotus genome <assembly/hi-c_hybrid_assembly>`
+.. warning:: :doc:`Using Hi-C data to achieve chromosome scale scaffolds using salsa, yahs, 3d-dna and hirise for the Stichopus chloronotus genome <assembly/hi-c_hybrid_assembly>`

 Phased Genome assembly
 ----------------------